 Which majors have been approved at Ohlone?

-As of Fall 2014 the following majors have been approved as our Associate Degrees for Transfer through the Chancellor’s office.
+As of Fall 2018 the following majors have been approved as our Associate Degrees for Transfer through the California Community Colleges Chancellor's Office.

 These majors are: